chrahunt/quicken/docs/index.rst

 * signals sent to the client that can be forwarded are sent to the command process
 * for SIGTSTP (C-z at a terminal) and SIGTTIN, we send SIGSTOP to the command process and then stop the client process
+* when continued, we attempt to send SIGCONT to the command process from the client process
 * for SIGKILL, which cannot be intercepted, the server recognizes when the connection to the client is broken and will kill the command process soon after
 * when the command runner exits, the client exits with the same exit code